 Plans can be modified to have less restrictive eligibility requirements, and the recent SECURE Act has allowed part-time employees to enroll into a 401k plan without being counted towards plan testing.

-401k plans cost around $1,000 annually for the plan administration from a TPA (third party administrator) and there are asset management fees of 0.5% (index funds) to 1.5% (managed mutual funds) as well.
+401k plans cost around $1,000 to $1,500 annually for the plan administration from a TPA (third party administrator) and there are asset management fees of 0.5% (index funds) to 1.5% (managed mutual funds) as well.

 Be very leery of ADP, Paychex and Wells Fargo.
-Those are the top 401k plans that are lost to competitors who offer better customer service, better choices and overall better plans for you and your employees.
+These are the top 401k plans that are lost to competitors who offer better customer service, better choices and overall better plans for you and your employees.
 Wells Fargo is notorious for offering “free” 401k plans, and once you are committed, you discover that the plan is very limiting and underperforms.
 Free?
 Really?
-When is the last time you received something for free that was worth keeping?
-You don’t work for free, so be careful of those who claim to.
+When was the last time you received something for free that was worth keeping (besides an office doughnut)?

-Taxpayer's Comprehensive Guide to LLCs and S Corps : 2019 Edition
+Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition

-This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
+This KB article is an excerpt from our 400+ page book (some picture pages, but no scatch and sniff) which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
-You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-
+You can cruise through these KB articles online, click on the fancy buttons below or visit our webpage which provides more information at-